 - Read traveler reviews.
-Start going through your highlighted activities in the guidebook and reading what travelers say about them, to see if they still sound good to you.
+Start going through your highlighted activities in the guidebook to see what travelers say about them.
 My favorite places to read reviews is Google and Trip Advisor.
-Some bloggers don’t like Trip Advisor because apparently the demographic is a bit older and grumpier – this makes me chuckle, because I don’t think I fit either descriptor and I’ve been using Trip Advisor for many years!
-But, always with reviews, take them with a grain of salt and consider if traveler complaints would be an issue for you.
+Remember to take reviews with a grain of salt and consider if traveler complaints would be an issue for you.

 - Start a list.
-If activities still sound great to you and as you find others online, start adding them to a list.
-Some people use a spreadsheet; others use a text document; I actually just use my email.
-Use whatever method you like, but make it something you can access and modify wherever you might feel inspired (home, work, commuting, etc).
+If activities still sound great to you and as you find other activities online, start adding them to a list.
+I just use my email so I can access and modify my list wherever I feel inspired.
+Like at home, work, or commuting.

 - Share your list.
-If others are going with you or you want advice from someone who’s been where you’re going, share your top to-dos with them.
-This is why I just build my initial list in my email.
-Traveler reviews are great, but reviews from people who know you are even better.
-This is also a great time to talk priorities with your travel companions and start navigating how you might negotiate or separate to do different priorities.
+If others are going with you or you want advice, share your top to-dos with them.
+(This is also why I build my initial list in my email.)
+Traveler reviews are great, but reviews from people you know have been there are even better.
+This is also a great time to talk priorities with your travel companions and how you might negotiate or separate to do different priorities.

-Add in details to your list of must-dos
+Add DETAILS to your list of must-do activities

-Add the following details about your must-dos to your list:
+Add the following details about your must-do activities: